m1ndflay3r/zsh_libmisc/README.md

 or

     ./build --static

+This will generate *libmisc.zwc* in the root of the source directory.
+Once this is done, add the following to your *.zshrc* :

+    fpath=(/path/to/source/directory/libmisc.zwc $fpath)
+    autoload libmiscinit
+    libmiscinit

+Once done, every subsequent zsh session will have the functions of libmisc available.

+Full documentation, including documentation on each individual feature of libmisc, is included in the *man* directory.

 --------------------------------------------------------------------------------------------------------------------------------

 ## zelfexec
-Arguably the star of the show, zelfexec is a much more powerful implementation of abbats' elfexec (https://github.com/abbat/elfexec).
+Arguably the star of the show (which is why it deserves a mention in the main README.md), zelfexec is a much more powerful implementation of abbats' elfexec (https://github.com/abbat/elfexec).

 Written in a mixture of both C and pure zsh, this software is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
 As you can imagine, this functionality is hilariously powerful.
 Many of libmisc's functions and utilities utilize this in their operation.